Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • Packet filtering without going through iptables/nftables (better performance).

-• Visibility into encrypted traffic by observing before/after encryption in the kernel.
+• Visibility into encrypted traffic by observing before and after encryption in the kernel.

 • Runtime security auditing with details auditd doesn’t capture.